-Requirements to Obtain Your Michigan Salesperson License
+Requirements to Obtain Your Nevada Salesperson License

 To earn your real estate license in Nevada, you must be at least 18 years of age, complete 90 hours of required education, submit to fingerprinting and a background check, take the Nevada salesperson licensing exam, and apply for licensure.
 While the process to become a real estate agent is similar in most states, each state has unique steps that must be adhered to.
 The five steps to becoming a Nevada real estate agent are as follows:

 Step 1: Be at Least 18 Years of Age

 In addition to being at least 18 years of age, you must also be a US citizen or permanent resident alien and show proof of high school graduation or equivalent.

 Step 2: Register for the 90 Hours of Required Education